ant-media/Plugins/WebpageRecordingPlugin/README.md

 ## Features

 ### 1. Broadcast the whole web page

+You can broadcast the whole web page with video and audio in realtime.

 ### 2. Record the broadcast if needed

+You can record the broadcast if needed.
+But you need to start the recording manually with REST Api or on Ant Media Server Dashboard.

 ## How to Install